 The QVCC Library embraces continuous improvement and innovation.
-We are always on the lookout for new ideas, innovative resources, improved uses of library space, and better ways to better serve our community.
+We are always on the lookout for new ideas, innovative resources, improved uses of library space (both physical and virtual), and better ways to better serve our community.
 We welcome users’ suggestions for improving our services.

 The Library discourages plagiarism by teaching students what it is, how to correctly cite sources, and how to avoid inadvertent plagiarism.

 When requested, Library staff show faculty how they can investigate suspected plagiarism by searching library databases and the Internet.
 Librarians do not conduct plagiarism investigations themselves, but help faculty learn how to conduct the necessary search processes.

 Faculty who are concerned about student plagiarism are encouraged to ask librarians how to prevent plagiarism by creating a paper trail of student research and drafts.

 The online display of sexually explicit images in public areas of the library is not allowed and a violation of the President’s Policy on Sexual Harassment.
 QV students who need to view such material for a class assignment can request a private viewing space from library staff.
 Verification of the assignment will be obtained by library staff.

 The QVCC Library is also the library of the Quinebaug Middle College High School (QMC).
 Middle College students have the same privileges and responsibilities as QVCC students.
 Middle College faculty and staff have the same privileges and responsibilities as QVCC faculty and staff.

 QV Library computers are not filtered.
 No restrictions are placed on Middle College computer access, beyond the President’s Policy on Sexual Harassment, which forbids the public display of pornography.